NataliaOlmos/Basic-shopping-cart-js/README.md

 # Basic-shopping-cart-js
-A shopping cart in JavaScript
+A shopping cart with JavaScript